fission/fission.io/content/en/blog/new-features-fission-v1.16.0.md

 The best part of being an open source project is that there so many opportunities to improve.
 People from all over the world come together and contribute to make a project better.
 And we’re thankful to our amazing community that has helped us make Fission better over time.
-With just two months into 2022, we are happy to announce a **new version of Fission - v.1.16.0** that brings exciting new features, bug fixes and enhancements.
+We are happy to announce a **new version of Fission - v1.16.0** that brings exciting new features, bug fixes and enhancements.

 In this blog post, I’ll throw light on these features and how you can use them.

-## 4 New Features in Fission v.1.16.0
+## 6 New Features in Fission v.1.16.0

-This release comes with 4 new features.
+This release comes with 6 new features.
 Most of these features were requested by the community, and we’re glad that a few of them came forward and implemented those features.
-Hence, without much ado, let’s go straight into the 4 new features in Fission.
+Hence, without much ado, let’s go straight into the 6 new features in Fission.

 {{< figure src="/images/featured/fission-new-features-v1.16.0.png" alt="New Fission Features Released v1.16.0" height="400" width="600">}}

+### Autoscaling functions with Custom metrics

+In our previous releases, whenever you create a function based on newdeploy or container executor type, it would scale up or down according to the load which was determined by the metric `targetCPU`.
+There was no way you could scale on the basis of metrics like number of messages in a queue, number of requests etc.
+In our latest release, you can now provide `hpaMetrics` in the function spec file which will allow scaling based on any metric the user has exposed.
+If you are interested in knowing more about this feature, you can go through this [blog](https://fission.io/blog/autoscaling-serverless-functions-with-custom-metrics/).

 ### Authentication for Fission Function Calls